johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-19-web-monetization-api/index.md

 ![gif of the payment pointer found in uphold](./payment-pointer.gif)

 Clicking on the "copy" button copies the payment pointer to the clipboard.
 I'll need this later.
-In my case that is: `$ilp.uphold.com/LwQQhXdpwxeJ`
+In my case that is: `$ilp.uphold.com/LwQQhXdpwxeJ`.

+You might be looking at the payment pointer and thinking, "that looks kinda URL-y" ...
+And you'd be be right!
+Because `$ilp.uphold.com/LwQQhXdpwxeJ` is equivalent to this URL: `https://ilp.uphold.com/LwQQhXdpwxeJ`.
+We just swap out the `$` for `https://`.

 ## Meta tag